FHantke/brave-browser-wiki/Roadmap.md

 * iOS Playlist feature
 * Reworking of fingerprinting protections to be randomization-based
 * Privacy preserving replacements for stateless social media widgets
+* Improved Brave Rewards tipping using Greaselion, making it easier add and manage new platforms
+* User wallets on Android
+* Improved advertising relevance for purchasing and by state (in the US)

 ### Q3 2020 [July - September]
 * Reworking storage protections, moving from blocking all 3p storage to integrating Storage Access API